 The backsplash is the perfect finishing touch to any kitchen design.
 Backsplashes add color, texture, interest, and pattern to the kitchen, and are considered the most decorative part of the design.

 The backsplash can be designed in any material, color, shape, or style, but one of the most dramatic looks you can achieve is with stacked stone.
-Stacked stone backsplashes have a character and beauty that are lacking in other materials.
-That’s because no two pieces of natural stone are ever exactly the same.
+Stacked stone backsplashes have a character and beauty lacking in other materials.
+That is because no two pieces of natural stone are the same.

 Stacked stone panels make the installation of this material easy.
 Use them sparingly or make a splash and create an accent wall in your kitchen.
-As you’ll see in the following seven kitchen backsplash designs, stacked stone can be used to create a range of different effects.
+As you will see in the following seven kitchen backsplash designs, stacked stone can be used to create a range of different effects.

 1. Three Dimensional Design

-Backsplashes don’t need to be flat, bland, or fade into the background.
-This backsplash stands out and gets noticed by framing not only the stove, but the hood area, as well.
+Backsplashes do not need to be flat, bland, or fade into the background.
+This backsplash stands out and gets noticed by framing not only the stove but the hood area, as well.
 The chiseled stacked stone backsplash panels add a lot of texture and interest to the room.
-Confined to this one area, they don’t overpower the space, so they can get more attention.
+Confined to this one area, they do not overpower the space, so they can get more attention.

 2. Sleek, Contemporary Design